-There are quite a few ligaments that are used in the wrist and hand to maintain function, due to the amount of bones, with these ligaments being prone to trauma with any excessive strain or load put through over time.
+There are quite a few ligaments that are used in the wrist and hand to maintain function, due to the number of bones, with these ligaments being prone to trauma with any excessive strain or load put through over time.

 So making sure the wrist is functioning correctly, should allow for minimal chance of injuries occurring.

 The wrist is an ellipsoidal (condyloid) type synovial joint, allowing for movement along two axes.
-This means that flexion, extension, radial deviation, ulnar deviation, adduction and abduction can all occur at the wrist joint.
+This means that flexion, extension, radial deviation, ulnar deviation, adduction, and abduction can all occur at the wrist joint.